Article Summary

 Customer Experience and Data: 3P sellers benefit from direct access to customer data and insights, which is limited in 1P.
 This allows 3P sellers to build brand loyalty and optimize marketing, while 1P sellers trade off this data access for Amazon-managed logistics and customer support.

-Amazon’s marketplace is a battleground where every decision can significantly impact your profitability and control.
+Amazon’s marketplace is a ruthless battleground where every decision can significantly impact your profitability and control.

 One of the most critical decisions sellers face is choosing between selling as a first-party (1P Amazon) vendor or a third-party (3P) seller.